-The group leases office equipment under non-cancellable operating leases.
+The group leases office equipment, parking spaces and storage under non-cancellable leases.
 The leases have varying terms, escalation clauses and renewal rights.
 On renewal, the terms of the leases are renegotiated.
-Operating leases included are effectively non-cancellable and comprise of monthly rental payments for office equipment expiring between January 2022 and March 2026.
+Operating leases included are effectively non-cancellable and comprise of monthly rental payments for office equipment expiring between January 2025 and July 2027 and the parking space and storage agreement expire February 2023.